Lymari Alberts.jpg

 I have directed Year 1 Christmas productions involving over 200 students, an undertaking that demands meticulous organisation and close collaboration with teachers to ensure every child has a meaningful role on stage.

-Design, Fabrication & Tech-Enhanced Storytelling
+From Concept to Construction: Design, Fabrication & Tech-Enhanced Storytelling

-I specialize in guiding students through the full creative arc from concept to construction by integrating set design, puppetry, and technology into the theatre-making process.
-Whether students are building immersive sets, crafting shadow puppets, or designing animated backdrops, I help them transform ideas into tangible, theatrical experiences.
-These projects often involve collaboration with tech departments, where students use digital fabrication tools and AI-enhanced media to bring their visions to life.
-This approach fosters design thinking, artistic autonomy, and interdisciplinary learning—skills that align powerfully with the DP Theatre curriculum and prepare students to innovate across artistic and academic domains.
+I specialise in guiding students through the full creative arc from concept to construction by integrating set design, puppetry, and technology into the theatre-making process.
+These projects often involve collaboration with tech departments, where students use digital fabrication tools to bring their visions to life.
+This approach fosters design thinking, artistic autonomy, and interdisciplinary learning, skills that align powerfully with the DP Theatre curriculum and prepare students to innovate across artistic and academic domains.

 I served as the set design specialist at the AISL APAC Theatre Festival in 2018, where I facilitated hands‑on workshops guiding students in creative and practical approaches to stagecraft.

-Fostering community through arts
+Fostering community through the arts

 Every Unit, Every Learner: Expanding the Boundaries of Inquiry